Essential Magnetohydrodynamics for Astrophysics: Magnetic stars

 \section{Magnetic stars}

-[From the literature on Ap stars] Consider a star with a static magnetic field (a magnetic Ap star, for example).
-Outside the star there is vacuum, the field there a potential field $\bs{\nb}\times{\bf B}=0$.
+(From the literature on Ap stars.)
+Consider a star with a static magnetic field (a magnetic Ap star, for example).
+Outside the star there is vacuum, the field there is a potential field $\bs{\nb}\times{\bf B}=0$.
 Some force-free field is constructed in the interior of the star.
 The normal component $B_{\rm n}$ of this force-free field is evaluated on the surface of the star.
 This used as boundary condition to construct the field outside the star, using standard potential field theory.
-What's wrong with such a model for Ap stars; why is it not a counterexample to the vanishing force-free field theorem?
+What's wrong\footnote{This mistake has been made a number times in the literature.} with such a model for Ap stars; why is it not a counterexample to the vanishing force-free field theorem?

 \pb